-Police shooting victim: ‘I don’t ever want to go back to that state’
+Police shot him and blew up his house.
+He says he’s ‘thankful to be alive.’

 At the time of the incident, he was experiencing a wide range of psychotic symptoms and delusional thoughts, but that condition is being controlled with medication, Robert Riley, a forensic psychologist, who examined Grendell on Tuesday, testified by telephone.
 Riley recommended Grendell continue to take psychiatric medications, participate in counseling and abstain from alcohol.

-Grendell is recovering nicely, physically and mentally.
+Grendell is recovering nicely, physically and mentally, his attorney said.

-“He seems to have bounced back from here very well and wants to learn to maintain treatment to know how to recognize those early signs so nothing like this goes wrong again,” his attorney, David Bate of Bangor, told the judge.
+“He seems to have bounced back from here very well and wants to learn to maintain treatment to know how to recognize those early signs so nothing like this goes wrong again,” Bate told the judge.
 “In the end, Mr. Grendell is the victim here.
 He’s been through hell.
 He was in hell before this happened.
 He thought he was under attack by aliens and zombies.
 He’s grateful right now.
 He has people who support and want to help him.”

 More than half a dozen supporters, including Lee Bell, the neighbor he threatened, attended the sentencing in support of Grendell.